Vyral/anne-stewart-blog/_posts/2017-07-05-the-rising-popularity-of-one-level-homes.md

 ---
 layout: post
-title: The Rising Popularity of One Level Homes
+title: The Rising Popularity of One-Level Homes
 tags:
   - Real Estate
 excerpt: Why are one-level and master on the main properties so popular in Portland?
 I’ve got your answer in today’s video.